-The Group adopts Non-VAR (Value-at-risk) approach for quantitative measurement and control of market risks in both trading and non-trading books.
-The Non -VAR (Value at risk) measurements includes Duration; Factor Sensitivities (Pv01), Stress Testing, Aggregate Open Position etc. The measured risks are therefore monitored against the pre-set limits daily.
+The Group adopts both VAR and Non-VAR (Value-at-risk) approach for quantitative measurement and control of market risks in both trading and non-trading books.
+The Non-VAR (Value at risk) measurements includes Duration; Factor Sensitivities (Pv01), Stress Testing, Aggregate Open Position etc. The measured risks are therefore monitored against the pre-set limits daily.
 All exceptions are investigated and reported in line with internal policies and guidelines.

 Limits are sets to reflect the risk appetite that is approved by the Board of Directors.
 These limits are reviewed, at least, annually or at a more frequent interval.
-Some of the limits include i.
+Some of the limits include

+- i.
 Net Open Position (NOP- for foreign exchange);

-ii.
+- ii.
 Aggregate Control Limits (for Securities);

-iii.
+- iii.
 Management Action Trigger (MAT);

-iv.
+- iv.
 Duration;

-v.
+- v.
 Factor Sensitivities (Pv01);

-vi.
+- vi.
 Permitted Instrument and Tenor Limits;

-vii.
+- vii.
 Holding Period and Off Market Rate Tolerance limit.